phore/phore-micro-app/README.md

     ->get("/",                                              // Define a Action for HTTP-GET-Requests to / function() use ($app) {
             $app->out("Hello World");                       // Hello World!
+            return true;                                    // Important: Return true if output was already sent.
         }
     );